Bilal1729/Bilal1729-MED_PLANT_SNAP_STREAMLIT/README.md

 ### Model and Image Preprocessing
 The model is loaded from the `MED_PLANT_SNAP(16.08.2024).h5` file, and image preprocessing is done using the PIL library.
 You can replace the model with a custom one by updating the model path and adjusting the preprocessing steps if necessary.

-## Acknowledgements
-- **Streamlit:** For providing an easy-to-use framework for creating web applications.
-- **TensorFlow:** For the powerful deep learning framework used to train the model.
-- **Pandas:** For handling CSV data with ease.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.